RS428848/smartCyberSecurityInsuranceUI/README.md

-# VIPER Coding Challenge base application
+# Smart Cyber Security Insurance

-This app is meant to provide a web application that is going to be used for VIPER Coding Challenge
+This app is meant to provide a web application that is going to be used for managing the Ethereun Blockchain

 ## Available Scripts
 In this directory, you can run